Team-TCS/LOS/README.md

-Demand-Receive_Return : I is a Loan Oigination System
+Demand-Receive_Return : It is a Loan Oigination System